limix/CellRegMap/usage.md

 There are three main functions that can be run within the CellRegMap package:

-* Association test (development mode only)
+* Association test
 * Interaction test
 * Estimation of effect sizes

 ## Association test (persistent effects)
-The main functionality of CellRegMap is to investigate GxC interactions in cohort-scale single-cell data and identify context-specific effects (see **Interaction test** below).
+The main functionality of CellRegMap is to investigate genotype-context (GxC) interactions and identify context-specific genetic effects on expression in cohort-scale single-cell data (see **Interaction test** below).
 However, to improve scalability, we recommend running the (computationally more intensive) interaction-test function only on a set of candidate eQTLs.
 In the [original CellRegMap paper](https://www.biorxiv.org/content/10.1101/2021.09.01.458524v1) we consider eQTLs previously identified in the original studies, but it is now also possible to test for persistent eQTL effects within the CellRegMap framework itself, using the association-test function.
 In this case, the model can be cast as: